mgcrea/react-native-jetpack-compose/README.md

 ### TextField

-A Material 3 OutlinedTextField for text input with floating labels, error states, and helper text.
+A Material 3 OutlinedTextField for text input with floating labels, error states, icons, and keyboard configuration.

 ```tsx
 import { useState } from "react";